FPlohl/zephyr-project-internship/Notes.md

 # Zephry Project notes <!-- omit in toc -->

-NOTE: This document was written with intention of beinge a general guide, but there are some specifics to that apply to nRF52840dk.
+This document was written with intention of being a general guide, but there are some specifics that apply to nRF52840dk.

 - [1.
 Installation](#1-installation)
   * [1.1.
 Dependencies](#11-dependencies)